 J.7.1.11 AASC 5982: WILDLIFE ECOLOGY AND MANAGEMENT

 Module Title WILDLIFE ECOLOGY AND MANAGEMENT

+Code AASC 5982

+NQA Level 9

+National Professional

+Standards Competencies N/A

 Contact Hours: 40 contact hours (4 weeks) elective

+Lecturers /week:

+Practicals/week:

+Credits 12

-Modules Assessment: CA [50%] at least 3 assessment opportunities (e.g. tests; written assignments; reports; oral presentations).
+Modules Assessment: Assessment: CA [50%] at least 3 assessment opportunities (e.g. tests; written assignments; reports; oral presentations).

+Final Exam [50%]: One 3 hour written examination.

+CA: 50%

+Exam: 50%

+Prereguisites none

 Module Description (content): Population dynamics: define wildlife and wildlife management and its importance; the factors which influence fluctuations of animal populations in the wild; the patterns of growth of animal populations and the differential equations which describe the various patterns (logistic, geometric and exponential); explain the need for reliable information on population size and reproductive rates; the inherent qualities/properties of wildlife populations: rate of increase, age structure, lifespan, sex ratio, fecundity/natality and mortality; interspecific dynamics, intraspecific dynamics, territoriality and home range, dispersal patterns and migrations; the mechanisms of population regulation, including density-dependent and density-independent factors (and how these can be extrinsic or intrinsic).
 Wildlife nutrition and water requirements: Wildlife feeding and nutrition; influence of variations in gut anatomies (including feeding classes), body sizes and physiology on nutritional requirements.
 Counting wild animals: Emphasize the importance of collecting data on animal counts in wildlife management, pros and cons of the various methods applied in animal censuses; discuss home range, territories and social organization: the use of some statistical models to characterize home ranges of animals such as minimum convex polygon model, density estimation models (bivariate, normal, harmonic mean, and kernel), the importance of radio telemetry as a tool in many modern studies of animal behaviour, ecology, management and conservation; home range utilization (intensity of use) by wild animals and the concept of the 'centre of activity; define a 'territory' and compare and contrast a home range and territorial behaviour.
 Define a 'social animal' and social organization in wild animal populations; social behaviour.
-Wildlife utilization and conservation systems in southern Africa: Define wildlife utilization/harvesting and explain the purposes including the concept of maximum sustained vield (MSY) and optimum sustained production (OSP), culling controversies, conservation and the causes of wildlife extinctions considered in the issues such as: types of protected area systems and their functions, ecosystem-based vs species-based approaches, influence of size of protected area, minimum viable population concept and population viability analysis, importance and effects of corridors, culling in parks and reserves and its controversies, conservation outside parks and reserves, and community-based wildlife management initiatives in southern Africa, international conservation issues including IUCN Red Data Books, the role of CITES, etc.
+Wildlife utilization and conservation systems in southern Africa: Define wildlife utilization/harvesting and explain the purposes including the concept of maximum sustained yield (MSY) and optimum sustained production (OSP), culling controversies, conservation and the causes of wildlife extinctions considered in the issues such as: types of protected area systems and their functions, ecosystem-based vs species-based approaches, influence of size of protected area, minimum viable population concept and population viability analysis, importance and effects of corridors, culling in parks and reserves and its controversies, conservation outside parks and reserves, and community-based wildlife management initiatives in southern Africa, international conservation issues including IUCN Red Data Books, the role of CITES, etc.